websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-themes/customizing-configuration-settings/adding-theme-settings.md

 # Adding Theme Settings to Your Theme

-Theme Settings give you control over certain aspects of the Theme (such as whether elements are visible), without requiring the Theme to be manually updated and redeployed.
-They can be configurable from inside Liferay DXP, or they can be static (set when the Theme is created) and hold a value that you can reference.
+Theme Settings define configurable options (such as whether elements are visible) that can be changed without requiring the Theme to be manually updated and redeployed.
+They can be set from inside Liferay DXP, or they can be static (set when the Theme is created) and hold a value that you can reference.
 You can create a Theme Setting in just a few steps:

 1. [Deploy a Theme with Configurable Settings](#deploy-a-theme-with-configurable-settings)
 1. [Add a New Theme Setting](#add-a-new-theme-setting)